 Responding to the impact of COVID-19 on revenue, significant changes were implemented to safeguard the financial health of our company, both in terms of protecting the year's results and cash, and ensuring that we will be able to capture long-term growth opportunities.

 Consequently, we continued to support and invest in our brands and activities.
-Examples include the launch of Tuborg line extensions in China (see page 23) and the launch of a new global communication platform for 1664 Blanc (see page 14).
+Examples include the launch of Tuborg line extensions in China and the launch of a new global communication platform for 1664 Blanc.

 LEVERAGE